Mark Chapter Four

 Mark 4:35-38

-That day when evening came, he said to his disciples, 'Let us go over to the other side.'
-Leaving the crowd behind, they took him along, just as he was, in the boat.
-There were also other boats with him.
-A furious squall came up, and the waves broke over the boat, so that it was nearly swamped.
-Jesus was in the stern, sleeping on a cushion.
-The disciples woke him and said to him, 'Teacher, don't you care if we drown?'
+That day, when evening had come, Yeshua said to them, "Let's cross to the other side of the lake."
+So, leaving the crowd behind, they took him just as he was, in the boat; and there were other boats with him.
+A furious windstorm arose, and the waves broke over the boat, so that it was close to being swamped.
+But he was in the stern on a cushion, asleep.
+They woke him and said to him, "Rabbi, doesn't it matter to you that we're about to be killed?"

 Can you imagine asking our Savior that question?
 We may not actually speak it but that type of question probably runs through our minds more than we want to admit.
 The disciples got scared in the storm and feared for their lives because they did not completely understand who Jesus was and that He was in charge of all things.
 They misunderstood the peace of Jesus (sleeping in the back of the boat) for lack of caring.
 Why didn't Jesus wake up and stop the storm as soon as it began (after all He is God)?
 The simple fact of the matter is that God allows the devil to tempt and to try our faith but He knows how much we can stand.